 This process can, however, be pricey.

-Hence, the investment by Orthios and its partners in innovatory Plastics to Oil (P-2-0) technology - a safe, cost effective and clean method of decomposing polymers to obtain a re-useable mix of oils, chemicals, gas and heat.
+Hence, the investment by Orthios and its partners in innovatory Plastics to Oil (P-2-O) technology - a safe, cost effective and clean method of decomposing polymers to obtain an oil from which many vital ingredients can be harvested.

 The advantages of the Orthios system are multiple but include: